Google fixes Gmail after brief outage around the world

 Gmail, which includes calendar and chat features, has soared in popularity over the past decade to become one of Google's most successful product offerings.
 With more than 420 million users, it has begun to make small inroads against Microsoft Exchange in the battle to provide email services for corporate customers as well as individual consumers.

-Yahoo Inc, which also runs a rival Internet mail service, seized the moment to post a screenshot of the Gmail error page to Twitter.
+Yahoo Inc (YHOO.O), which also runs a rival Internet mail service, seized the moment to post a screenshot of the Gmail error page to Twitter.
 Yahoo later apologized for the barb and deleted the tweet.

 Google users attempting to sign on saw a "temporary error" message and a brief note: "We're sorry, but your Gmail account is temporarily unavailable.
 We apologize for the inconvenience and suggest trying again in a few minutes."